 The ever-rising cost of fuel in India is no secret.
-The price of petrol and diesel are touching the sky making people rethink about their travel choices.
+The price of petrol and diesel are touching the sky making people rethink their travel choices.
 To top it all, the consumption of petrol and diesel is one of the biggest contributors to greenhouse gases, which are destroying our planet’s ozone layer.
 The only greener alternative available right now is electric cars and cars that run on CNG.
-But given the high cost of electric cars, using CNG cars are the only alternative.
+But given the high cost of electric cars, using CNG cars is a cost-effective alternative.

 CNG or Compressed Natural Gas is one of the most environment-friendly fuels.
 It produces fewer unwanted gases as compared to its counterparts.
 It is also much safer as it disperses quickly in the air in case of a spill.
 Unlike petrol and diesel, CNG is extremely affordable.
 Therefore, using CNG in your car can help you save money on your monthly fuel consumption and cut down your travel costs.

-CNG is widely used in several Indian cities, such as Delhi-NCR, Mumbai, Kolkata, Lucknow, Pune, Ahmedabad, Kanpur, etc. People at these places either use a CNG car or install a CNG kit in their petrol or diesel cars.
-That’s right!
-You can install a CNG kit in your petrol/ diesel cars.
+To use CNG as an alternative fuel, you can install a CNG kit in your petrol/ diesel cars.
 It eliminates the need to buy a new car to use CNG just to cut down your fuel expenses.
 Moreover, motor insurers also provide coverage for CNG kits installed in the car.
 You can compare car insurance plans to find a suitable plan that covers the damages related to the CNG kit.

-The best way to check your car’s compatibility with the installation of a CNG kit is by contacting the Regional Transport Office (RTO) of your area.
+The best way to check your car’s compatibility with the installation of a CNG kit is by contacting the Regional Transport Office (RTO) in your area.
 The RTO issues a list of cars that can be installed with a CNG kit.
-If your car model is present in the prescribed list of CNG approved cars, you can install a CNG kit in your car without any second thoughts.
-Remember that the list of car models permitted for conversion to CNG vary from one place to another and hence, you must make sure to check the list from the RTO of your area only.
+If your car model is present in the prescribed list of CNG-approved cars, you can install a CNG kit in your car without any second thoughts.
+Remember that the list of car models permitted for conversion to CNG varies from one place to another and hence, you must make sure to check the list from the RTO of your area only.

 After you start using your retro-fitted CNG car, you will notice that the performance of your car is falling with time.
 This usually happens because the change in fuel type adversely impacts the engine of the car.
 Under petrol cars, the fuel acts as a lubricant to the cylinder and the valve and prevents it from corrosion.
 But in the case of CNG, the lubricant in the form of fuel goes missing making it more susceptible to corrosion.
 Thus, your car’s performance gets compromised.